 Anerythristic Corn Snake is a member of the pantherophis guttatus species that does not have any red pigment and hence it will only display shades of black, brown, or gray.
 This red pigment in other species of corn snakes provides wide coloration like hues of orange and brown.
 It is also known as anery and even shows a coloration of yellow around the chin at maturity.

 These snake species were mostly seen in the regions of the southeastern and central United States.
-It can grow length of in between 24 to 72 inches (61 to 182 centimeters) and it follows the same feeding and breeding habits as normal corn snakes.
-The dietary habits are carnivorous in nature and feed on rats, mice, bats, and birds.
+It can grow length of between 24 to 72 inches (61 to 182 centimeters) and it follows the same feeding and breeding habits as normal corn snakes.
+The dietary habits are carnivorous and feed on rats, mice, bats, and birds.

 Image Source: Bernard DUPONT